-This is a personal project that is meant to contribute to the InfoSec community by helping interested folks to understand the concepts of rather complex topics and is split into two parts: ARM Assembly Basics and ARM Exploit Development.
 The ARM Assembly Basics section of this site is meant for people who want to get the familiar with the ARM Assembly language.
-These tutorials do not require prior knowledge about the ARM platform and are a good starting point for future ARM reverse engineers or exploit developers.
-The ARM Exploit Development section is for those who have enough knowledge about ARM assembly language and are looking forward to develop their first exploits.
+These tutorials do not require prior knowledge about the ARM platform and are a good starting point for future ARM reverse engineers or security researchers.

 Writing ARM Assembly